solo-io/workshops/gloo-edge/README.md

 A workaround implemented by many companies is to provide standard libraries used across microservices.
 But it forces all the teams to use the same programming language, or maintain the library for multiple programming languages.
 Which generates new challenges (slow down innovation, no global visibility for the security team, and so on).

-Other functionalities such as rate limiting and Web Application Firewalls cannot easily be implemented in microservices and generally require an API Gateway or Firewall running outside of Kubernetes.
+Other functionalities such as rate-limiting and Web Application Firewalls cannot easily be implemented in microservices and generally require an API Gateway or Firewall running outside of Kubernetes.

 ![Other capabilities](images/other-capabilities.png)

-Services that are outside of the Kubernetes cluster, such as an external API Gateway (implementing rate limiting and WAF) usually requires other means to automate its configuration.
-Thus it is not compatible to the GitOps model -- unless, your team takes the tremendous effort of creating a Kubernetes Operator that configures an external service using YAML, or more specifically Kubernetes Custom Resource Definitions.
+Services that are outside of the Kubernetes cluster, such as an external API Gateway (implementing rate-limiting and WAF) usually require other means to automate its configuration.
+Thus it is not compatible with the GitOps model -- unless, your team takes the tremendous effort of creating a Kubernetes Operator that configures an external service using YAML, or more specifically Kubernetes Custom Resource Definitions.

 ![Kubernetes native API gateway](images/kubernetes-native-api-gateway.png)